 A trifle is the perfect dessert for Christmas day.
 Fabulously, is sweet and flavoursome, but nice and light so you don’t feel uncomfortably full after enjoying a big Christmas dinner.

 It feels like several desserts in one – cake, custard, jelly, fruit and cream – all layered beautifully in a glass dish.
-It looks stunning in the centre of the Christmas table.
+What’s more, it looks stunning in the centre of the Christmas table.
 You can customise the recipe by swapping out the fruit or even the jelly flavour.
-You could try pears set in blackcurrant jelly for a wintry dessert.
+Also, you could try pears set in blackcurrant jelly for a wintry dessert.

 In our opinion, it really is one of the best Christmas desserts.